 Grass turns yellow where dogs urinate because of chemistry.
 Understanding why this happens is the first step in trying to prevent it and retain your nice lawn.

-While nitrogen is an essential component in healthy soil, high concentrations of it can cause grass to turn yellow or brown.
-Urine is naturally high in nitrogen and alone can cause grass burns.
+- While nitrogen is an essential component in healthy soil, high concentrations of it can cause patches of grass to turn yellow or brown.
+Urine is naturally high in nitrogen and it alone can cause grass burns.
 Lawn fertilizer also contains nitrogen.
 An excess of either or a combination of urine and fertilizer may result in an overdose of nitrogen, thus "burning" the grass.

-How to Prevent Grass Damage From Dog Urine
+How to Stop Grass Damage

-Remember that other animals might have access to your yard and their urine can cause lawn damage as well.
+Additionally, keep in mind that other animals might have access to your yard and their urine can cause lawn damage as well.
 A fence will keep out any dogs passing by, but cats and various wild animals are not so easy to stop.
-This may explain continued brown or yellow spots in the yard after implementing the recommendations for your own dog.
+This may explain why you continue to see brown or yellow spots in the yard after implementing the recommendations for your own dog.

 Daily watering can minimize these spots.
 Some people also opt to use special animal deterrents.
 If you do this, make sure it's safe for your dog and other animals.
 The idea is to repel the animals, not harm them.